emc-mongoose/mongoose-storage-driver-hdfs/README.md

 docker run -d --net host -e SSH_PORT=2222 --name hdfs dockerq/docker-hdfs
 ```

-2. Open the browser and check the HDFS share @ http://127.0.0.1:50070/explorer.html.
+2. Open the browser and check the HDFS share @ http://127.0.0.1:50070/explorer.html
-Here the data will be observable.
+to observe the filesystem

-3. Build the Mongoose HDFS storage driver jar either the Docker image.
+3. Build the Mongoose HDFS storage driver jar either use the Docker image.

 4. Put the HDFS storage driver jar into the Mongoose's `ext` directory
 either use the Docker image with HDFS support.